-As well as seeing your PDSN at home, you’ll also need to come to the hospital regularly to see your doctor.
+As well as seeing your PDSN at home, you’ll also need to come to the hospital regularly to see your doctor and dietitian.

-At least twice a year they will do a blood test called an HbA1c which measures your overall diabetes control.
-For most that test should be less than 58mmols/mol (7.5%) but we’re all different so your doctor might suggest a different level for you.
+At least twice a year they will do a blood test called an HbA1c, which measures your overall diabetes control.
+For most that test should be less than 48mmols/mol (6.5%), but we’re all different so your doctor might suggest a different level for you.

 As well as this, every year you’ll get a full examination which checks for any problems with your heart, kidneys, eyes and nerves.
-And if any problems are found, your doctor will be able to give you some treatment.
+If any problems are found, your doctor will be able to give you some treatment.